UMM-CSci-Systems/Threaded-echo-client-server/README.md

 least one of the thread pool approaches to work as well.
 You should try throwing a bunch of clients at them, and report on how they handle the load.

 * You might find it useful to automate the process of "throwing a bunch of clients at them".
-You could, for example, have a loop that starts up a bunch of clients and has each one send a file to the server, dumping everything that's returned to `/dev/null`, and runs it in the background.
+You could, for example, have a little shell script (see below) with a loop that starts up a bunch of clients and has each one send a file to the server, dumping everything that's returned to `/dev/null`, and runs it in the background.
   * E.g., `java umm.csci3401.EchoClient < my_file > /dev/null &`
 * If the file's big enough that it's not transmitted "instantly", then you'll end up with multiple clients competing for the server's attention, and you should see differences in the behavior of the server with the different thread pool schemes.
 If you're running the system monitor (or a command line tool like `htop`) you may also see the server using multiple cores to handle different threads in parallel.
 * On the other hand, if the file's really huge and you start up a ton of clients, ***you risk generating enough load that you severely bog down or even crash key lab services***.
 To minimize the likelihood of a Bad Thing Happening, please take the following precautions: